 Results-Oriented Hazardous Railroad Crossing Lawyers in Texas and Nationwide

 At Bailey & Galyen, we bring more than 40 years of experience to people across the Lone Star State and throughout the country who are hurt because of the wrongful acts of another person, including men and women injured in collisions at hazardous railroad crossings.
 One of the largest consumer law firms in Texas, we have a longstanding reputation for recovering significant damages for many of our clients.
-In our four decades, we have obtained verdicts and settlements in excess of $500.
+In our four decades, we have obtained verdicts and settlements in excess of $500 million.

 Proven Counsel for Personal Injury Victims Across Texas and the United States

 We built our practice on an unwavering commitment to provide the highest levels of customer service and attention to every client.
 We know the stress and anxiety that an accident can bring, as well as the importance of regular and clear communication with legal counsel.
 We work hard to be available and accessible when you need answers to your questions, and we will respond to your calls, text messages, and e-mails in a timely manner.